One of the world's most venomous snakes found hiding in boy's underwear drawer

 "The venom contains powerful presynaptic neurotoxins, procoagulants, cardiotoxins and nephrotoxins, and successful envenomation can result in progressive paralysis and uncontrollable bleeding.
 Occasional fatalities have occurred as a result of bleeding into the brain due to coagulation disturbances," the Australian Museum writes, noting that the eastern brown snake "has the unfortunate distinction of causing more deaths from snake bite than any other species of snake in Australia."

 This isn't the first time the highly venomous snake has been discovered inside furniture in Australia.
-In 2022, a woman found a venomous brown snake hiding in her antique radiogram cabinet, where she also kept her fish food.
+In 2022, a woman found a venomous brown snake hiding in her antique radiogram cabinet.

 for more features.